 There are a lot of ways to get creative with street photography!
+One way is with reflection photography.
 The more you look around for interesting scenes to photograph, the more you realize the power of reflections.
 They are everywhere.

-This post will give you some ideas on how to creatively capture reflections when out on the streets.
+This post gives you some ideas on how to creatively capture reflections when out on the streets.

-This tip sounds simple, but it is very important to start off with.
-Take note to stop yourself while you are photographing so you can begin to notice the reflections.
+This tip sounds simple, but it is very important to start with.
+Stop yourself while photographing so you can begin to notice the reflections.
 Otherwise, it can be very easy to miss them.

-Rain is one of the best times to photograph in because it can make all types of surfaces reflective.
-Just training your eye to notice them at first will eventually make it second nature.
+Rain is one of the best weather types to photograph because it can make all types of surfaces reflective.
+Training your eye to first notice them eventually makes it second nature.

 2. Look at Every Element in the Scene